SOLUTIONS FOR YOU AND YOUR FAMILY

 Motor Vehicle Accidents

-Victims of Motor Vehicle Accidents not only suffer from physical injuries but psychological injuries as well.
+Victims of Motor Vehicle Accidents not only suffer from physical injuries but emotional injuries as well.
 This can result in Post Traumatic Stress with symptoms of anxiety, sleep disturbances and loss of confidence.
 The individual is interviewed and assessed for psychological injuries.
 A written report is provided with a treatment plan.

 Alcohol and Drug Assessments